ekarabas/shredmap-midwest/README.md

 # ShredMap Midwest
 This is my final project for CS50w: https://cs50.harvard.edu/web/2020/

 It is an interactive map of each official ski/snowboard hill in the midwest.
-As a snowboarder in the midwest, I created this tool to track the hills I visit, and thought others may want to do the same.
+As a snowboarder in the midwest, I wanted to create this tool to track the hills I visit, and thought others may want to do the same.
 Hills can be revieviewed by users on four different criteria in addition to a message, and the aggregated criteria scores are available on each hill's page, along with the individual reviews.
 More information below.

 ## Distinctiveness and Complexity
 #### What makes this different than the projects we worked on in class?